Synkevych/flexpart-on-openstack/OpenStack_command.md

 .
 ENV.rc
 ```

-- See the list of available virtual machines:
+- See the list of available virtual machines

 ```bash
 nova list 2>/dev/null